 - 1:25,000 maps, excellent walking notes & dossier

-- 7/7 Local emergency telephone back-up & support.
+- 7/7 emergency telephone back-up & support in native English, from 8 ’til late.

 - Cantal’s inactive volcanic uplands.